 Give praziquantel for intestinal infection.

-Consult an expert for neurocysticercosis; typically corticosteroids are given with anticonvulsants to patients who have associated seizures or are thought to be at high risk of seizures.
+Consult an expert for neurocysticercosis; typically corticosteroids are given with antiseizure drugs to patients who have associated seizures or are thought to be at high risk of seizures.

 Use of anthelmintics and/or surgery for neurocysticercosis depends on the location, number, and size of cysticerci; stage of the disease; and clinical manifestations.